 Congratulations on your subscription!

-If you are creating traffic control or site plans as part of your business, rest assured that you have made the right decision in subscribing to RapidPlan Online.
-It is, without doubt, the easiest and fastest way to create plans for your works - from any platform.
-Read on below to learn a little more about Invarion, and our plans for RapidPlan Online.
+If you are creating swept path movements or validations as part of your business, rest assured that you have made the right decision in subscribing to RapidPath Online.
+It is, without doubt, the easiest and fastest way to create swept path plans for your works - from any platform.
+Read on below to learn a little more about Invarion, and our plans for RapidPath Online.

 Since our inception in 2001, it has been our singular focus to be the best in the market with our traffic planning software solutions, now used by over 6,000 customers in 27 countries.
 Every one of our customers is valuable to us, which is why we offer unrivaled ongoing support from initial setup through to plan creation.

-We are committed to the continual improvement of RapidPlan Online, and we actively encourage feedback from users around the world who would like to see improvements, additions or modifications to the system.
+We are committed to the continual improvement of RapidPath Online, and we actively encourage feedback from users around the world who would like to see improvements, additions or modifications to the system.
 It's this feedback that helps us shape our future releases for our customer base.
-If you have an idea for a new feature, or a suggestion for an improvement or change to the current version of RapidPlan Online you are using, please submit feedback via the ''Contact support'' option in the Main Menu.
+If you have an idea for a new feature or a suggestion for an improvement or change to the current version of RapidPath Online you are using, please submit feedback via the ''Contact support'' option in the Main Menu.

 If you require assistance, just contact the Technical support team, they are available 24 hours, 5 days a week to assist you.
 Visit the Invarion Website for contact details in your region.

-To start using RapidPlan Online, first log into your Invarion Cloud account.
-Log in here using the username and password provided in your 'Welcome' email.
+To start using RapidPath Online, first log into your Invarion Cloud account.
+Log in here using the credentials you created when signing up for a subscription.

-To create your first plan click on Create button and choose New plan from menu.
-You will be automatically taken to the RapidPlan Online.
+To create your first plan click on Create button and choose New swept path plan from the menu.
+You will be automatically taken to the RapidPath Online interface.

 After you finish, you can find your plan in the Plans sections inside Invarion Cloud.